-Mark joined the Advancement Board in 2017.
+Tim joined the Library Advancement Board in 2023

 Senator Bill Montford is a fifth generation Floridian.
 He served as a State Senator for District 3 from 2010-2020.
 As a member of the Florida Senate, Senator Montford served as Chair of the Senate Committee on Environment and Natural Resources, Chair of the Senate Agriculture Committee, Chair of Senate Commerce and Tourism, Chair of the FSU Legislative Caucus, Vice Chair of the Senate Committee on Education, and member of the Senate Appropriations, Senate Appropriations Subcommittee on Education, Senate Rules, and Joint Legislative Auditing Committees.